Located two miles from Bowness this semi detached property has an enviable location on the shores of Lake Windermere.

 Outside there is a large garden with a woodland pathway running down steeply to the Lake shore.

-A balcony area with table and chairs at the rear of the property is ideal for drinking in the views whilst enjoying an al fresco meal.
+A balcony area with table and chairs at the rear of the property is ideal for enjoying the views whilst enjoying an al fresco meal.
 A large parking area provides parking for several cars.

 Bowness with its plentiful pubs, restaurants and shops is only two miles away and the Beech Hill hotel is nearby providing a restaurant and bar.